Protecting Small Property Owners from Long-Term Exposure

 Alex began his career as an environmental consultant where he gained extensive knowledge of land management and conservation issues.
 Later, he transitioned into private practice as an oil and gas attorney, where he advised exploration and production companies on matters such as project land ownership, title issues, and title curative actions.
 Having established a strong background in mineral title, Alex expanded his expertise into commercial real estate and corporate law at two Colorado law firms.

 Alex holds a B.A. in political science from the University of Michigan and earned his J.D. from the University of Colorado.
-He is licensed to practice law in the States of Colorado and Michigan Beyond the legal sphere, Alex finds joy in woodwork, running, and embarking on camping adventures with his wife Leah and their two kids.
+He is licensed to practice law in the State of Colorado.
+Beyond the legal sphere, Alex finds joy in woodwork, running, and embarking on camping adventures with his wife Leah and their two kids.

 FOCUS AREAS